DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-16-standardised-entry-requirement-descriptions.md

 >
 > GCSE grade 4 (&#8203;C) or above in English, maths and science, or equivalent qualification.

-Then the following paragraph is constructed from the provider’s answers to the pending GCSEs and equivalency tests questions, for example:
+Then the following paragraph is created from the provider’s answers to the pending GCSEs and equivalency tests questions, for example:

 > We’ll consider candidates who are currently taking GCSEs.
 We will not consider candidates who need to take GCSE equivalency tests.